Attarintiki Daredi: Filming

 B. V. S. N. Prasad stated during the film's launch that principal photography would begin in mid-December 2012.
 Kalyan searched for new locations in Spain as the story demanded a foreign location and around 30 to 45 days of shooting schedule was planned there.
 It was the first time Kalyan went for a location hunt and returned in the last week of December 2012.
 Due to unknown reasons, the film's shoot was postponed to 8 January 2013 in late December 2012.

 Shooting finally commenced from 24 January 2013 at a private hotel in Hyderabad.
 The team planned a new schedule from 4 February 2013 in Pollachi where scenes on Kalyan, Samantha and other support cast were planned to be shot.
 The schedule was postponed to 15 February 2013 and Srinivas continued the shoot in Hyderabad.
 After shooting for a few days in Hyderabad at a private mall, the planned schedule at Pollachi began from 12 February 2013.

 An action sequence featuring Kalyan and other cast members was shot in late February 2013.
 The next schedule commenced from 1 March 2013 at a specially erected set at Ramoji Film City in Hyderabad where scenes featuring Kalyan and the other cast members were shot.
 A few crucial scenes featuring the lead actors were shot there in early April 2013.
 Art director Ravindar supervised for the special set, which was worth ₹3 crore.
 By mid-April 2013, a major portion of the film was shot there.
 Kalyan and the film's unit planned to leave for Spain to shoot important sequences.

 Scenes featuring the lead cast were shot in the end of April 2013 in a railway station set erected at Ramoji Film City.
 A new schedule began at Ramoji Film City from 2 May 2013.
-That schedule ended on 28 May 2013.
-Samantha informed the media that the film's speaking portions had been completed and that an overseas schedule was remaining.

 Filming then moved to Europe on 5 June 2013 for a long schedule in which three songs, a few speaking portions and an action sequence were planned to be shot.
 Kalyan's introduction scene was shot in Switzerland which cost around ₹2 crore.
 The introduction scene, which was also an action sequence, was shot on an island located in Spain using helicopters under the supervision of Peter Hein.
 Post-production activities were done simultaneously and dubbing for the film's first half was completed.
 The team returned from Milan on 2 July 2013.

 The song "Its Time to Party", which primarily features Kalyan, Samantha, Pranitha, Mumtaj and Hamsa Nandini was choreographed by Ganesh and was shot in a pub set erected by Anand Sai at Annapurna 7 Acres Studios.
 Principal photography wrapped on 14 July 2013.